Trusted by:

 Badgr: Alternatives, Reviews, Pricing

-We’ve got into the details of how Badgr, now a part of the broader Canvas ecosystem, stacks up against its rivals.
+We’ve looked into how Badgr – now operating as Parchment Digital Badges ecosystem – stacks up against its rivals.
 We'll explore user reviews, check Badgr pricing, and discuss its features.

-Can Badgr Canvas live up to its hype?
-(We already know the answer).
+Can Badgr Canvas live up to its hype in this new setup?
+(We already know the answer.)

 What is Badgr?

-Badgr is a digital badge platform used widely in online education and learning.
+Badgr – now operating under Canvas Credentials and transitioning to Parchment Digital Badges – is a digital badge platform used widely in online education and learning.
 The tool gives you a simple way to issue and manage Badgr badges.
 Most people know it for the Badgr Backpack, which allows the storage all badges in one place.

 If you're using a learning management system (LMS) like Canvas, you can integrate it with Badgr.
 It means that if you're handling courses or training through Badgr Canvas, you can directly issue credentials right within the platform.